oneapi-src/level-zero-spec/scripts/core/EXT_Exp_ImageView.rst

 =========================

 %if ver >= 1.5:
-This experimental extension is deprecated and replaced by the ${X}_extension_image_view standard extension.
+This experimental extension is deprecated and replaced by the ${x}_extension_image_view standard extension.
 %endif

 API